 It is anticipated that future budgets will continue to see modest increases to ensure that AMWUA can continue to accomplish its mission.
 Since 2002, AMWUA's Board has approved budgets between \$1.296 million and \$1.623 million.
 When adjusted for inflation (CPI-U index), the draft Fiscal Year 2024 budget is at least \$594,000 lower than the Fiscal Year 2002 budget.

-The AMWUA Management Board is requested to recommend that the AMWUA Board of Directors adopt the budget at its June 22, 2023 meeting.
+At the June 14th meeting, the AMWUA Management Board recommended that the AMWUA Board of Directors adopt the proposed AMWUA budget for Fiscal Year 2024.